coreos/coreos-assembler/docs/gangplank/usage.md

 In this example, Gangplank will:

-1. Build and test base artifacts in the first pod
+1. In the base stage, Gangplank will provide `/srv/cache` and `/srv/tmp/repo` from `cache/*` if the tarballs exist, and optionally provide the latest `oscontainer`.
+Gangplank will return the build artifacts and new cache tarballs.
+1. In the oscontainer stage, Ganglank will require the caches,
-1. In a new pod, concurrently build AWS and GCP but only after the QEMU artifact is found.
+1. In the `clouds` stage, a new pod will concurrently build AWS and GCP but only after the QEMU artifact is found.
-1. Combine meta.json together
+1. The final `finalize` stage will combine `meta.*.json` to produce a final `meta.json`

 ### Meta Data and JobSpec Templating

 Gangplank was initially started after belately realizing that the Jenkins Pipelines are, in fact, complicated templating engines.
 That is, a considerable amount of time, energy and development was put into translating data from YAML/JSON into execution rules.

 Gangplank supports rendering commands from the `meta.json` in CoreOS Assembler and the JobSpec via Golang templates.
 The caveat, however, is that `meta.json` variables appears _after_ the base build.
 Generally speaking, this means to a base build are defined in the Jobspec while artifacts generated from a base build may use both `meta.json` and the Jobspec.

 #### JobSpec Example